Nambu Structures And Associated Bialgebroids: Weak Lie-Filippov algebroid pair

-It may be remarked that if $A$ is a Lie algebroid equipped with a Nambu structure of order $n$ such that every $d_A$-closed section $M\longrightarrow A^*$ is locally $d_A$-exact, then the above method can be developed to show that the pair $(A, A^*)$ is weak Lie-Filippov bialgebroid. \end{remark}

-We have just seen that for a Nambu-Poisson manifold $M$ of order $n~(n\geq 3),$ the pair $(TM, T^*M)$ is a weak Lie-Filippov bialgebroid of order $n\geq 3$ over $M$.
-Therefore, by Theorem \ref{classification-weak-lie-filippov-bialgebroid}, there is an $n$-ary bracket on the graded $C^\infty(M)$-modules $\Gamma \Lambda^\bullet T^*M=\Omega^\bullet(M)$ which together with the wedge product makes it a Nambu-Gerstenhaber algebra of order $n$.
+We have just seen that for a Nambu-Poisson manifold $M$ of order $n~(n\geq 3),$ the pair $(TM, T^*M)$ is a weak Lie-Filippov algebroid pair of order $n\geq 3$ over $M$.
+Therefore, by Theorem \ref{classification-weak-lie-filippov-algebroid-pair}, there is an $n$-ary bracket on the graded $C^\infty(M)$-module $\Gamma (\Lambda^\bullet T^*M)=\Omega^\bullet(M)$ which together with the wedge product makes it a Nambu-Gerstenhaber algebra of order $n$.
 We end this section proving a result that shows how this $n$-ary bracket behaves with respect to the exterior differential on $M$.

 \begin{prop} Let $(M, \{~, \ldots, ~\})$ be a Nambu-Poisson manifold of order $n$.
 Then for any $1$-forms $\alpha_1, \ldots , \alpha_n \in \Omega^1(M),$ we have

 \end{prop}